reimagined/hacker-news-resolve/README.md

 ## Data Importer

 Implement an importer in the [import](./import) folder to get data from the real Hacker News website.
-This importer uses the website REST API and transforms data to events.
+This importer uses the website's REST API, and transforms data to events.